 Zimfest is offering online workshops much like the Cultural Presentations at the festival.
-Taught by experienced Zimfest teachers, they are more akin to lecture-demonstrations rather than hands-on music or singing lessons.
+Taught by experienced Zimfest teachers, the sessions attempt to recreate the intimacy of classroom lecture-discussions that do not include hands-on music or singing.
 Our goal is to continue educating about Zimbabwean music and culture while supporting Zimbabwean artists.
 We are offering them on a donation basis, with a suggested donation of $10 per hour per participant.
 Please sign up!
 Take in an interesting talk and learn more about Zimbabwean culture!

 All presentations listed below will take place on Saturdays starting at 1:00 PM Pacific time on Zoom.
 You will be sent the Zoom link in your registration confirmation email.

 See Zimfest 2020 Overview for bios of the presenters.

 Linos Wengara Magaya with Tim Lloyd